Shehbaz Sharif: South Asia

 Sharif met with Bangladeshi Chief Adviser Muhammad Yunus in December 2024 during a Developing-8 summit in Cairo, the first meeting between Pakistani and Bangladeshi senior leaders since the July Revolution in Bangladesh.
 Sharif sought to bolster ties with Bangladesh, launching direct cargo shipments from Pakistan to Chittagong Port and offering 300 scholarships to Bangladeshi students.

-Sharif expressed a desire to enhance relations with Afghanistan; however, he urged the Afghan government to crack down on the presence of militant groups such as the Pakistani Taliban (TTP), which operate out of Afghan territory against Pakistani security forces.
-In March 2024, Sharif authorized the Pakistan Air Force to launch airstrikes in Eastern Afghanistan to destroy TTP strongholds.
-He also continued the deportation of undocumented Afghans from Pakistan that first began under the Anwaar ul Haq Kakar caretaker government in December 2023.
+Sharif sought to improve relations with Afghanistan while urging its government to take action against the Tehrik-i-Taliban Pakistan (TTP), which Pakistan accuses of operating from Afghan territory.
+In March 2024, he authorised airstrikes in Eastern Afghanistan targeting TTP strongholds.

 While addressing the eightieth session of the UNGA, Sharif publicly claimed that Pakistan faced problems from terrorist groups operating from "Afghan soil."
 In October 2025, Sharif oversaw Pakistani military operations against both the Afghan Taliban and the TTP as the Pakistani military struck Afghan border posts and cities, including Kabul and Kandahar.

 Public image

 During his tenure as chief minister, Sharif developed a reputation as a diligent administrator.
 He initiated ambitious infrastructure projects in Punjab and was noted for his efficient governance.
 On 19 December 2016, Vice-Minister Zheng Xiaosong of the International Liaison Department of the Chinese Communist Party coined the term "Shehbaz Speed" to acknowledge his contributions to expediting the progress of projects within the China-Pakistan Economic Corridor.
-Subsequently, the term has been employed to characterize the rate of advancement within the CPEC.
-In 2025, Sharif was recognized among the world's 500 most influential Muslims by The Muslim 500, an annual publication by the Royal Islamic Strategic Studies Centre in Amman, Jordan.
+Subsequently, the term has been employed to characterise the rate of advancement within the CPEC.
+In official meetings, Saudi officials also declared Sharif the "Man of Action."
+In 2025, Sharif was recognised among the world's 500 most influential Muslims by The Muslim 500, an annual publication by the Royal Islamic Strategic Studies Centre in Amman, Jordan.